ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 treated as opaque data for the purpose of key derivation.

-Use of a unique (per resource server) `kid` and the use of a key derivation IKM that is unique per authorization server/resource server pair as specified above will ensure that the derived key is not shared across multiple clients.
+Use of a unique (per resource server) `kid` and the use of a key derivation IKM that MUST be unique per authorization server/resource server pair as specified above will ensure that the derived key is not shared across multiple clients.
 However, to additionally provide variation in the derived key across different tokens used by the same client, it